kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 ### Gardener provisioning based on Kyma CLI documented

-After having the feature of provisioning a Gardener cluster via CLI introduced last release, we documented it officially now.
+After having the feature of provisioning a Gardener cluster via CLI introduced the last release, we documented it officially now.
 The instructions for provisioning a Gardener cluster on GCP or Azure is now based on Kyma CLI.
 Check it out in [this](https://github.com/kyma-project/kyma/blob/master/docs/kyma/04-04-cluster-installation.md#prepare-the-cluster) document under the **Gardener** tab.

 ## Monitoring

 ### Full revamp of the monitoring component

-As the official Prometheus Operator has changed a lot structure-wise in recently, we finally took the chance to update to the latest version.
+As the official Prometheus Operator has changed a lot structure-wise recently, we finally took the chance to update to the latest version.
 Along with the update, the following points were addressed:

-- All customized elements of the original chart are clearly marked for an easier update
+- All customized elements of the original chart are marked for easier updates
 - All ServiceMonitor and PrometheusRule custom resources are distributed among the monitoring components having a consistent naming convention
 - The latest standard Grafana dashboards are available
 - All custom Grafana dashboards are now deployed by dedicated ConfigMaps and moved to the Kyma components they belong to, being installed along with a particular component
 - The Prometheus operator component got removed and was merged into the monitoring component
-- The followimng default settings have adjusted values:
+- The following default settings have adjusted values:
   - memory limit - `4GB`,
   - data retention time - `2d`,
   - data retention size - `7GB`.